sferlix/frank-AllSkyCamPi/README.md

 by Francesco Sferlazza - sferlazza@gmail.com

-This software is intended to collect all-sky images with Raspberry Pi It allows you to get real-time image of the sky, to generate timelapse and startrail images.
+This software is intended to collect all-sky images with Raspberry Pi It allows you to get real-time image of the sky and to generate timelapse.

 Automatic exposure based on sun rise/sun set, moon presence and illumination.
 This is a very lite software.